AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 ## Incoming viewing keys
 Called master incoming viewing secret key (`ivsk_m`) and master incoming viewing public key (`Ivpk_m`).
-These keys are used during encryption and decryption of a note for a recipient.

-Similarly to nullifier keys, these keys are app-siloed with an app contract address.
-This is done for 2 reasons:
-1. To protect user from global key leaks.
-2. To allow users to expose their app activity to a 3rd party (useful for audit and accounting purposes or for 3rd party interfaces, e.g. giving access to a block explorer to display my activity).
+The app-siloed version of public key (denoted `Ivpk_app`) is used to encrypt a note for a recipient and the the corresponding secret key (`ivsk_app`) is used by recipient during decryption.

 ## Outgoing viewing keys
-Called master outgoing viewing secret key (`ovsk_m`) and master outgoing viewing public key (`Ovpk_m`).
+Called master outgoing viewing secret key (`ovsk_m`, app-siloed denoted `ovsk_app`) and master outgoing viewing public key (`Ovpk_m`, app-siloed denoted `Ovpk_app`).
-Used to encrypt a note for a note sender.
+These keys are used to encrypt a note for a note sender which is necessary for reconstructing transaction history from on-chain data.
-This is necessary for a user to be able see their sent-notes activity history on newly synced devices.
+For example, during a token transfer, the token contract may dictate that the sender encrypts the note with value with the recipient's `Ivpk_app`, but also records the transfer with its own `Ovpk_app` for bookkeeping purposes.
-If these keys were not used and I would re-sync a new device I would have no "direct" information about notes I have created for other people.
+If these keys were not used and a new device would be synched there would be no "direct" information available about notes that a user created for other people.

 ## Tagging keys
 Called master tagging secret key (`tsk_m`) and master tagging public key (`Tpk_m`).